openhab/openhab-js/README.md

 ### Event Object

-**NOTE**: This section is only valid for File Based Rules.
-If you are using MainUI with jsscripting
+**NOTE**: Note that `event` object is different in UI based rules and file based rules!
+This section is only valid for file based rules.
+If you use UI based rules, refer to [UI based rules event object documentation](#event-object).

 When a rule is triggered, the script is provided the event instance that triggered it.
 The specific data depends on the event type.